coder/coder/docs/quickstart/google-cloud-platform.md

 sudo systemctl enable --now coder
 ```

-The following command will get you information about the Coder service that is running and is also where the access URL for this Coder instance is written.
+The following command shows the Coder service's logs, including the Access URL.
+The Access URL will be used to access the Coder control plane.

 ```sh
 journalctl -u coder.service -b
 ```

-This will return a series of logs from launching Coder, however, embedded in the launch is the URL for accessing Coder.

 <img src="../images/quickstart/google-cloud-platform/gcp5.png">